UniversityRadioYork/ury-playd/README.md

 To use the Makefile, you'll need [GNU Make] and `pkg-config` (or equivalent), and pkg-config packages for SDL2, libuv, and any needed decoder libraries.
-We've tested building playd on Gentoo, FreeBSD 10, and OS X, but other POSIX-style operating systems should work.
+We've tested building playd on Gentoo, FreeBSD 10, and macOS, but other POSIX-style operating systems should work.

 Using the Makefile is straightforward: